-Source host and file specification in the format "[username@]"host:file, where:
+Source host and file specification in the format "[username@] "host:file, where:

 - username@ is the user name on a remote UNIX system.
 This is needed only if the UNIX system has the name in its /etc/hosts.equiv file or in the UNIX user's .rhosts file.
 Enclose the username@ portion, or the entire specification containing the username@ syntax, in quotation marks (""). - host is the remote host. - file is the name of the file to copy.
 A file name without the full path specification defaults to the default (or home) directory.
-Table 3.2 shows the possible formats.
+Table 3.2, "Specifying Source Files with the RCP Command" shows the possible formats.